-Homepage > Infrastructure> Goal 2: Build a multi-modal and pedestrian friendly community. > Percent of neighbors that drive to work alone >
+Homepage > Infrastructure> Goal 4: Facilitate an efficient, multimodal transportation network > Percent of neighbors that drive to work alone >

 Percent of neighbors that drive to work alone